Division of Trauma & Fracture Surgery

 Our academic curriculum includes a weekly didactic fracture conference, and each clinical site maintains its own academic schedule and case conferences.
 Our faculty also oversee resident skills sessions throughout the year in both large and small groups.

 Residents participate in rotations as part of the Department of Orthopedic Surgery’s residency program.
 All interns attend the AO basic fracture course to gain further fundamental knowledge of operative treatments for fractures.
-Medical students wishing to explore orthopedic surgery may participate in electives in our division as part of NYU School of Medicine’s Curriculum for the 21st Century.
+Medical students wishing to explore orthopedic surgery may participate in electives in our division as part of NYU Grossman School of Medicine’s Curriculum for the 21st Century.

 Trauma and Fracture Surgery Research